solliancenet/azure-synapse-analytics-day/README.md

 In Azure Synapse Analytics, you have the possibility of using either the SQL Serverless engine, the big-data Spark engine, or both.

-## Exercise 2 - Build a Modern Data Warehouse with Azure Synapse Pipelines
+## Exercise 2 - Working with Azure Synapse Pipelines

 In this exercise, you will use a pipeline with parallel activities to bring data into the Data Lake, transform it, and load it into the Azure Synapse SQL Pool.
 You will also monitor the progress of the associated tasks.